ASE A5 Brakes Practice Test

 Answer A is wrong.
 Check the circuit's fuse if both the left and right side brake lights are out.

 Answer B is wrong.
 The pressure differential switch is used to inform the driver if there is a leak in the system.
 It is used in dual master cylinders to detect a difference in pressure between the two sides.
 If there is a pressure difference, the switch will complete the circuit and illuminate the red brake warning indicator lamp.

 Answer C is wrong.
 A stuck closed brake switch completes the circuit.
 It results in brake light illumination at all times, even without pressing the pedal.
 A stuck open brake switch results in no brake light illumination.

 Answer D is correct.
 Check the right side bulb first.
 Most of the time, it's apparent the bulb has burned by the discoloring inside the bulb.

-23. A vehicle with an integral parking brake system binds and is not releasing properly.
-Technician A the return spring may be damaged or sticking.
-Technician B says a rusty parking brake cable can bind and prevent parking brake application and release.
+23. A vehicle with an integral parking brake system is binding and not fully releasing.
+Technician A says the return spring may be damaged or sticking.
+Technician B says a rusty parking brake cable will result in this condition.
 Who is correct?

 - A. Technician A

 - B. Technician B